 Kaiser is author of the award-winning book, Drawing Theories Apart: The Dispersion of Feynman Diagrams in Postwar Physics (University of Chicago Press, 2005), which traces how Richard Feynman’s idiosyncratic approach to quantum physics entered the mainstream.
-His latest book, How the Hippies Saved Physics: Science, Counterculture, and the Quantum Revival (W. W. Norton, 2011), charts the early history of Bell’s theorem and quantum entanglement and was named “Book of the Year” by Physics World magazine.
-His edited volumes include Pedagogy and the Practice of Science: Historical and Contemporary Perspectives (MIT Press, 2005), Becoming MIT: Moments of Decision (MIT Press, 2010), and Science and the American Century, co-edited with Sally Gregory Kohlstedt (University of Chicago Press, 2013).
-He is presently working on two books about gravity: a physics textbook on gravitation and cosmology co-authored with Alan Guth; and a historical study of Einstein’s general relativity over the course of the twentieth century.
-He is also completing a book entitled American Physics and the Cold War Bubble (University of Chicago Press, in preparation).
-Kaiser served for several years as an editor of the journal, Historical Studies in the Natural Sciences.
-He is presently Chair of the Editorial Board of MIT Press, and also serves on the advisory boards for Nautilus and Undark magazines.
+His book How the Hippies Saved Physics: Science, Counterculture, and the Quantum Revival (W. W. Norton, 2011) charts the early history of Bell’s theorem and quantum entanglement and was named “Book of the Year” by Physics World magazine.
+His latest book, Quantum Legacies: Dispatches from an Uncertain World (University of Chicago Press, 2020), was included among the “Best of Physics in Books, TV, and Film” by Physics World magazine.
+His edited volumes include Pedagogy and the Practice of Science: Historical and Contemporary Perspectives (MIT Press, 2005), Becoming MIT: Moments of Decision (MIT Press, 2010), Science and the American Century, co-edited with Sally Gregory Kohlstedt (University of Chicago Press, 2013), Groovy Science: Knowledge, Innovation, and American Counterculture, co-edited with W. Patrick McCray (University of Chicago Press, 2016), and “Well, Doc, You’re In”: The Life and Legacy of Freeman Dyson (MIT Press, 2022).
+Kaiser serves as Chair of the Editorial Board of MIT Press, and as Series Editor for the MIT Case Studies in Social and Ethical Responsibilities of Computing.